COMMERCIAL INSURANCE GUIDE

 Connected to Your Strategy

 Your insurance program isn't a cost to manage — it's a strategic asset to optimize.
-We connect it to your real estate, capital, and growth plans.
+We connect it to your real estate, capital, and growth plans so every decision reinforces the others.

 What Happens When the Bar Gets Raised.

-A $55M logistics company came to us during a period of rapid growth.
-Their existing program was functional — but it had been built for a business half their current size.
+A $15M sanitation business came to us while expanding into a second metro market.
+Their existing program was functional — but it had been built for a single-location operation.
 They weren't looking to fire their old broker.
 They were looking for a different kind of relationship.

 What a Fresh Set of Eyes Revealed:

-Premium benchmarking showed rates 18-22% above market for comparable risk profiles.
+■Premium benchmarking showed rates 14-19% above market for comparable risk profiles.

-Business interruption limits hadn't been updated since revenue was $22M (now $55M).
+■Business interruption limits hadn't been updated since revenue was $7M (now $15M).

-D&O policy had an exclusion that left the CEO's personal liability uncovered.
+■D&O policy had an exclusion that left the owner's personal liability uncovered.

 The Outcome:

-Claims audit corrected the experience mod — generating $34K/year in WC savings.
+✓Claims audit corrected the experience mod — generating $21K/year in WC savings.

 Annual Savings